create3000/x_ite/docs/_posts/components/Geometry3D/ElevationGrid.md

 - *height* array values are not retained or available at run time since a browser is permitted to condense geometry.

-## Description
+## Information

 ### Hints

-- The height array defines (xDimension-1)\*(zDimension-1) quadrilaterals.
+- The height array defines (xDimension-1)*(zDimension-1) quadrilaterals.
 - Positive direction for normal of each triangle is on same side of the quadrilateral.
 Triangles are defined either counterclockwise or clockwise depending on value of ccw field.
-- ElevationGrid can contain Color/ColorRGBA, Normal and TextureCoordinate nodes.
+- ElevationGrid can contain Color|ColorRGBA, Normal and TextureCoordinate nodes.
 - Insert a Shape node before adding geometry or Appearance.
-- You can also substitute a type-matched ProtoInstance node for contained content.
+- For advanced extensibility, authors can substitute a type-matched ProtoInstance node (with correct containerField value) for contained node content.

 ### Warning